arduino/docs-content/content/hardware/08.mega/boards/giga-r1-wifi/datasheet/datasheet.md

 # Description

-The Arduino GIGA R1 WiFi brings the power of the STM32H7 to the Mega form factor, being the first one to include onboard Wi-Fi® and Bluetooth® connectivity.
+The Arduino GIGA R1 WiFi brings the power of the STM32H7 to the Mega form factor, being the first Mega board to include onboard Wi-Fi® and Bluetooth® connectivity.
 The board provides 75 digital inputs/outputs (12 with PWM capability), 14 analog inputs and 2 analog outputs (DAC) all easily accessible via pin headers.
 The STM32 microprocessor with dual-core Cortex® M7 and Cortex® M4, together with onboard memory and audio jack enables you to perform machine learning and signal processing on the edge.

 # Target Areas